kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder2/README.md

 - `./run_graph_builder2.sh --list-modules` – list every registered interface,
   topology, node, edge, and custom module kind with summaries and parameter descriptions.
-Add `--list-modules-format markdown` to emit README-ready Markdown.
+Add `--list-modules-format markdown` to emit README-ready Markdown, or `json` for scripting.
 - `./run_graph_builder2.sh --create-feature-config` – write a minimal template
   with inline instructions (no giant catalog to edit by hand).
 Add `--include-alternates` if you also want fully-detailed (commented) blocks for every